Community Aid assistance programs and services.

 One occasional service is Homeless Prevention and Rapid Re-Housing.
 This will rely on state and federal funds, and it will help people living on the streets or families threatened by evictions.
 One source of funding in Anoka County is from ESG grants.

 Based on the amount of money available as well as an assessment of the applicant, there may be assistance from Community Aid or its partners to rapidly re-house low income or working poor persons who are homeless as defined by Federal law and HUD.
 Services provided under this program include utility bill assistance, rent and utility deposits, credit repair classes, moving costs, and legal fees associated with eviction.
+Read more on homeless prevention in Minnesota.

 Emergency Assistance will be customized to meet the nature of the problem, whether it is food, funds for rent, utility bills, or prescriptions.
 Any type of support, whether for a single parent or a senior member of the community, is possible through a variety of cash grants and gratuities.
 Money comes from clubs, individuals, churches, local charities, and even national organizations such as the United Way.
 Generally, any type of monetary assistance from Community Aid is for short term services rather than long term and are intended to resolve a critical situation in the home.